Joint Force Headquarters (Malaysia)

-The JFHQ, currently led by Lieutenant General Dato’ Noor Mohamad Akmar Mohd Dom as the Joint Forces Commander (Panglima Angkatan Bersama), succeeding Lt Gen Haji Yazid Haji Arshad on 6 December 2022.
+The JFHQ, currently led by Lieutenant General Dato’ Tengku Muhammad Fauzi Tengku Ibrahim as the Joint Forces Commander (Panglima Angkatan Bersama), succeeding Lt Gen Dato' Pahlawan Zahani Hj Zainal Abidin on 18 January 2026.
 The commander is responsible for planning and implementing all the joint and combined operations, joint exercises and Multi-National Operations, such as the United Nations (UN) peacekeeping missions.
 The JFHQ as like any other joint forces adopts the assigned concept.

 History

 Establishment of JFHQ

 Lieutenant General Dato' Allatif Mohd Noor, the 1st Joint Forces Commander, gives a closing speech during the CARAT Malaysia 2009 closing ceremony.

 The Joint Force Headquarters (JFHQ) was first proposed on 20 April 2004, and officially launched on 6 September 2004, by Najib Razak, who was then the Deputy Prime Minister and Minister of Defence.
 The establishment of JFHQ was aimed at fulfilling the needs of a dedicated Joint Force Command for the Malaysian Armed Forces (MAF).
 Initially, Vice Admiral Dato’ Ramlan Mohamed Ali, the Chief of Staff of the MAF Headquarters, was appointed as the JFHQ Commander on an ad hoc basis.
 Lieutenant General Datuk Hj Shahron Hj Ibrahim RMAF subsequently appointed a permanent JFHQ Commander, effective 1 December 2006.

 Once the JFHQ was officially established, Major General Dato' Allatif Mohd Noor assumed command.
 With a total strength of 312 officers and personnel, this command has since carried out the responsibilities outlined by the "Jointness" concept, enabling the three services of the MAF to work together effectively to support the Chief of Defence Forces in governance and control operations at the highest levels.

 JFHQ operates as the primary operational command for joint missions, coordinating and implementing combined and multinational operations, including those under the United Nations (UN) charter.
 It is also tasked with overseeing all joint training and exercises.
 Beyond current operations, JFHQ provides strategic input for future capability development.
 Given budgetary constraints, the headquarters is focused on a "fit for purpose" approach, aiming to establish capabilities that meet essential requirements while promoting balanced development and interoperability.
 This approach ensures that future capabilities are both effective in operation and optimized for budgetary efficiency.

 In addition to current operations, JFHQ continues to address the need for sustainable capability development to maximize effectiveness and budget utilization, all while supporting interoperability across services.